 Excellent web user interface and feature set

-The SXK30’s web interface is quite excellent — you actually use that of the router (SXR30) unit.
+The SXK30’s web interface is excellent — you actually use the router (SXR30) unit.

 It’s like that of the non-Pro Orbi but now with a ton of extras in Wi-Fi settings.

 Specifically, the system comes with a default Wi-Fi network, of which — like any non-Pro Orbi set — you can’t separate the two bands.
 However, it now includes three more virtual SSIDs where you can make all the changes you want.

 On top of that, it has a Guest network that features a login portal, allowing you to make guests agree to terms before using the Wi-Fi network and redirect them to a web page of your choosing.

 But for the most part, though, the interface is like that of any Netgear Orbi and router.
 It’s familiar and easy to use.
 It also has everything you’d look for in a standard web interface, including Dynamic DNS, Port forwarding, OpenVPN, and so on.